archivesspace/tech-docs/administration/logrotate.md

           copytruncate
    }
    ````
-   this configuration will:
+   this example configuration file:
-   * rotate the logs daily
+   * rotates the logs daily
-   * keep 7 days worth of logs
+   * keeps 7 days worth of logs
-   * compress the logs so they take up less space
+   * compresses the logs so they take up less space
-   * ignore (not rotate) empty logs
+   * ignores empty logs
-   * not report errors if the log file is missing
+   * does not report errors if the log file is missing
-   and most importantly for archivesspace
-   * create a copy of the original log file for rotation before truncating the contents of the original file
+   * creates a copy of the original log file for rotation before truncating the contents of the original file